Middle East and North Africa Energy 2018

 - How will China’s industrial, economic and foreign policy, including the Belt and Road, impact on energy flows from MENA?

-Investing in gas reserves and infrastructure will be vital to the region’s economic diversification and its move away from oil export dependency.
-This panel will look at the prospects for liquefied natural gas (LNG) regionally and assess the potential impacts of changes in pricing and global demand on producing countries.
+In a time of rising market supply, this panel will look at the prospects for natural gas and assess the potential impacts of changes in pricing and global demand on MENA producing countries.

 17:30 Close of day one and reception hosted by Chatham House